-- Throughout our history we have maintained a small but effective volunteer base of Board members and administration help.
+- Throughout our history we have maintained a small but effective volunteer base of Board members, food service, client support and administration help.

 Alpha House is a non-profit, charitable agency that provides safe and caring environments for individuals whose lives are affected by alcohol and other drug dependencies.
 Donating to us helps provide a variety of services to the local community.